Telemetry Guide

 telemetry.hide_thinking=true

-When redacted, metadata (tokens, latency, model names, status codes) is still reported, but the actual text payloads are replaced with empty values.
+When redacted, metadata such as token counts, latency, model names, and HTTP status codes are still exported, but the actual text content is replaced with [REDACTED] values.